Bers1504/unity-hdrp-shadergraph-blit/README.md

 # Unity-HDRPShaderGraphToTexture
-Demo of a patch to fix Graphics.Blit with HDRP Shader Graphs in Unity 2019.4
+Demo of a simple patch node (Custom Function) that can be added in Shader Graphs to fix broken Graphics.Blit with HDRP in Unity 2019.4 and 2020.1.

 Graphics.Blit only works with 2021.2+ Built-In Unlit Shader Graphs.
 If you are stuck with an older version of Unity in HDRP, Graphics.Blit will not work with